vovapolu/ensime.github.io/editors/sublime/troubleshooting.md

 Things go wrong -- we know!
 Here are some of the main gotchas.
 If these tips don't solve your problem, [ask on Gitter][gitter] and check the [issue tracker][issues] to see if others have had the same problem.

-## Manually Specifying the Location of SBT
+## Manually Specifying the Location of sbt

-If Ensime can't find SBT on your PATH, you can hard-code the location in the preferences for the Sublime Text Ensime package:
+If Ensime can't find sbt on your PATH, you can hard-code the location in the preferences for the Sublime Text Ensime package:

 - On OS X, choose *Sublime Text Menu / Preferences / Package Settings / Ensime / Settings - User*
 - On Windows and Linux, choose *Preferences Menu / Package Settings / Ensime / Settings - User*

 The configuration file will be empty when you open it.
-Add the path to your SBT executable as follows:
+Add the path to your sbt executable as follows:

 ~~~json
 {